nodejs/node/doc/guides/collaborator-guide.md

 ### Involving the TSC

-Collaborators may opt to elevate pull requests or issues to the [TSC][].
+Collaborators can opt to elevate pull requests or issues to the [TSC][].
 Do this if a pull request or issue:

 * Is labeled `semver-major`, or